hgiasac/ra-hasura-typescript-boilerplate/README.md

 **Note**:

-Sometimes there will have some error because of Parcel cache.
-To fix that, just run `npm run clean` or delete `.parcel-cache` folder and rerun
+You should run `npm run clean` or delete `.parcel-cache` folder after changed `.env` or installed new package.
+New environments aren't been loaded because of Parcel cache